 If it seems like there’s a lot to consider when thinking about establishing a formal business entity, you’re correct!
 However, the decision-making and effort are well worth the peace of mind of knowing you’ve explored your options and have an understanding of what you must do.

-Some helpful resources to tap as you work through the process include:
+Some helpful resources to tap into as you work through the process include:

 - An attorney